 Electronics manufacturing is a key supplier to and enabler for all strategically-important industries.
-Ensuring a resilient and globally competitive European electronics manufacturing industrial base including printed circuit board (PCB), IC Substrates, advanced packaging, electronic manufacturing services (EMS) and equipment suppliers for PCB and PCBA manufacturers is therefore crucial.
-The 2023 Electronics Stakeholder Dialogue (insert link) highlighted capacity and capability gaps in these areas which indicate the key priorities for Europe's Electronics Manufacturing strategy.
+Ensuring a resilient and globally competitive European electronics manufacturing industrial base including printed circuit board (PCB), IC Substrates, advanced packaging, electronic manufacturing services (EMS) and equipment suppliers for pcb and pcba manufacturers is therefore crucial.
+The 2023 Structured Dialogue on Electronics Manufacturing highlighted capacity and capability gaps in these areas which indicate the key priorities for Europe's Electronics Manufacturing strategy.